 Although the program is designed to promote the new USB version of our APRS TNC Digi Tracker it will work with other serial TNC's.

 The APRS Messenger Lite Help file can be downloaded here.

-The data speed is fixed at 4800 bd so incoming data can be read in the "Received Data" box as it arrives.
+Incoming data can be read in the "Received Data" box as it arrives.

 If nothing appears click on "Disp" to get the TNC to send some data to check the connection.

 When it's receiving data OK, type your callsign and SSID in the "My callsign:" box and your APRS-IS passcode (same as the UI-View one) in the "APRS-IS passcode:" box.